LordFreezer/MapsFX-A-Solution-To-Wheelchair-Navigation/README.md

 <p style='margin-top:12.0pt;margin-right:0in;margin-bottom:12.0pt;margin-left:
 0in'><span style='font-size:11.0pt;font-family:"Arial",sans-serif;color:black'>Instead
-of using Java’s standard GUI elements, we need something more powerful that could handle the integration of web pages.
+of using JavaÂ’s standard GUI elements, we need something more powerful that could handle the integration of web pages.
 Java FX was the solution to this requirement.
 Please refer to the documentation below:</span><span style='font-family:"Arial",sans-serif;color:black'><o:p></o:p></span></p>